Coming Out To My Therapist To Improve Mental Health

 Takeaway

 Coming out to anyone, including a therapist, can be a stressful experience.
-However, it may be essential to be fully authentic with a mental health professional, as they can then help you work through any concerns related to your sexuality or gender identity.
+However, it may be beneficial to be fully authentic with a mental health professional, as they can then help you work through any concerns related to your sexuality or gender identity.
 Online therapy can be a beneficial method of finding a therapist specifically trained in providing mental health support to the LGBTQIA+ community.

 Get the support you need from one of our therapistsGet started